rng-guy/NFSMWBartender/APPENDIX.md

 * If you want to use global cop spawn limits > 8, you must also install and configure the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351.
 This is necessary because the game cannot handle managing > 8 "Chasers" for very long.
 To configure LA to work with Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file; there, set the `PursuitCops` value to 255 and disable every single cop-related feature under `[Options]`.
 After configuring LA like this, use only Bartender to set any global cop-spawn limits!

-* "Chasers" will only flee at Heat levels for which you provide valid delay values.
+* "Chasers" will only flee at Heat levels for which you define valid flee-delay values.

 * Bartender uses the free-roam "Chasers" spawn tables (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Events", and "Patrols" spawn tables you leave empty.